klas/secupay-laravel/README.md

 ## Coding Style & Standards

-- **PSR Standards**: Code follows PSR-1, PSR-4, and PSR-12 coding standards
-- **Type Hinting**: Strict type declarations are used throughout the codebase
-- **Documentation**: All classes and methods include PHPDoc blocks
+- **Code Style**: The codebase adheres to the PSR-12 coding standard.
+Compliance is automatically enforced using Laravel Pint.
+- **Modern PHP**: The project leverages modern PHP 8.x features, including strict type declarations for properties, parameters, and return types.
+This enhances code reliability and clarity.
+- **Self-Documenting Code**: The code is written to be self-explanatory, using clear and descriptive naming for classes, methods, and variables.
+This approach avoids the verbosity of PHPDoc blocks and relies on the language's type system for documentation.
-- **Automated Testing**: Comprehensive test suite using PHPUnit, Codeception, and Behat
+- **Automated Testing**: The project has a comprehensive test suite using Codeception and PHPUnit to ensure code quality and reliability.
-- **Code Quality Tools**: Utilizes static analysis tools for maintaining code quality
-- **Dependency Management**: Composer for managing PHP dependencies
+- **Dependency Management**: PHP dependencies are managed using Composer.

 ## Getting Started